KyshX31/Pomodoro-watchdog-reminder-CLI-program-for-Linux/README.md

 Installation Steps

-Save the Script: Save the full installation script provided in the last response as a file named install.sh (or similar).
+Save the Script: Save the full installation script provided as a file named install.sh (or similar).

+To save: Type in terminal:

+sudo nano install.sh (or give any name, but use the same name for commands below too.) and hit enter to type your password.
+Then hit enter again.

 Make Executable: